Richard S. Zembek

 - US Patent & Trademark Attorney

-Major mobile device chip provider in defending a seven-patent investigation brought at the International Trade Commission, where Complainant alleged that the patents covered various aspects of graphical processing units (GPUs) contained within accused smartphones.
-After accelerated discovery and a multi-day evidentiary hearing, the ALJ determined that no violation of section 337 had been established.
-Over Complainant's objections, the full International Trade Commission declined to review the ALJ's initial determination of no violation.
+- Major mobile device chip provider in defending a seven-patent investigation brought at the International Trade Commission (ITC), where Complainant alleged that the patents covered various aspects of graphical processing units (GPUs) contained within accused smartphones.
+After accelerated discovery and a multi-day evidentiary hearing, the Administrative Law Judge (ALJ) determined that no violation of section 337 had been established.
+Over Complainant's objections, the full ITC declined to review the ALJ's initial determination of no violation.
 Complainant appealed to the Federal Circuit, but subsequently dismissed the appeal as well as a parallel district court action.

-Major mobile device chip provider in defending a four-patent investigation brought at the International Trade Commission, where Complainant alleged that three patents covered various aspects of graphical processing units (GPUs) and one patent covered DDR memory controllers.
+- Major mobile device chip provider in defending a four-patent investigation brought at the ITC, where Complainant alleged that three patents covered various aspects of graphical processing units (GPUs) and one patent covered DDR memory controllers.
 After the claim construction hearing, the case favorably settled.

 - Texas Rising Star, intellectual Property Litigation, Thomson Reuters, 2004 - 2009